louismullie/temp-data/markdown_final/d0dde0d9-a49e-4db0-b9ae-cd2a2ea4299f.md

 The following constitutes key background information on aspirin overdose:

-- Definition: Aspirin overdose is the plasma salicylate concentration of 300–500 mg/L in mild toxicity, 500–700 mg/L in moderate toxicity, and > 750 mg/L in severity toxicity.
+- **Definition**: Aspirin overdose is the plasma salicylate concentration of 300–500 mg/L in mild toxicity, 500–700 mg/L in moderate toxicity, and > 750 mg/L in severity toxicity.
-- Pathophysiology: Aspirin overdose is caused by accidental ingestions in children, suicidal or intentional overdoses in adults.
+- **Pathophysiology**: Aspirin overdose is caused by accidental ingestions in children, suicidal or intentional overdoses in adults.
-- Disease course: Acute aspirin overdose results in salicylate poisoning resulting in either mild, moderate, or severe toxicity depending on the plasma salicylate concentration.
+- **Disease course**: Acute aspirin overdose results in salicylate poisoning resulting in either mild, moderate, or severe toxicity depending on the plasma salicylate concentration.
 Mild toxicity presents with burning in the mouth, lethargy, nausea and vomiting, tinnitus, or dizziness.
 Moderate toxicity includes additional symptoms of tachypnea, hyperpyrexia, sweating, dehydration, loss of coordination, and restlessness.
 Severe toxicity causes hallucinations, stupor, convulsions, cerebral edema, oliguria, renal failure, cardiovascular failure, metabolic acidosis, and coma.
-- Prognosis and risk of recurrence: Severe salicylate poisoning results in 5% mortality.
+- **Prognosis and risk of recurrence**: Severe salicylate poisoning results in 5% mortality.

 ---